 2. Selecting your accommodations

 For families: Nearly all accommodations at Atlantis are family-friendly.
 The main Royal Towers is the place to stay to be closest to the action and probably the best option if a visit is a “once in a lifetime” experience for your family.
-The Coral has newly renovated family-friendly rooms and suites.
+The Coral has family-friendly rooms and suites.
 If you want to get away from the crowds of the main resort, The Harborside has 1-3 bedroom villas with full kitchens and laundry facilities.
-The Reef Atlantis offers more upscale living with Big studios, 1-2 bedrooms units with fully equipped kitchens or kitchenettes.
-This is perfect for families wanting easy access to the beach.
+The Reef Atlantis offers more upscale living with big studios, 1-2 bedrooms units with fully equipped kitchens or kitchenettes.
+This works well for families wanting easy access to the beach.
 While not formally part of the resort, the adjacent Comfort Suites Paradise Island provides budget-friendly accommodations AND includes all of the Atlantis amenities.
 (Read our Comfort Suites Paradise Island review.)